Thank you for subscribing.

 Birds add interest, movement and sound to our gardens as well as helping to keep down certain insect pests – especially many caterpillars and aphids.
-With the late cold spring weather, insects and invertebrates have been in short supply and our birds have appreciated food provided by gardeners.
-Birds can also struggle to find food if the weather is very dry or very wet through the summer months.
+Our feathered friends welcome food throughout the year; in colder months when food is in short supply, to help them when nesting and raising chicks in spring and also through the summer months when the weather can be very dry.
 Our guide reveals how to attract birds to your garden with a few simple tips as well as advice on the food they need (and can’t eat) to get through the seasons.

 Visit your local Garden Centre and choose from the huge range of feeders and bird tables available.